Price: only £1.99 (No VAT)

 There is no VAT on prescription-only medications for human use.

 Lariam (mefloquine) 250mg Tablets UK is available to buy online in the UK without a prescription.
 If you don't have a prescription then click the green 'Buy now' button above to access our UK online doctor service.
-The medication could be with you as soon as tomorrow from our online UK registered pharmacy.
+The Lariam pills could be with you as soon as tomorrow from our online UK registered pharmacy.

-In order to buy Lariam online you would need to send us a valid prescription from a UK medical practitioner.
+In order to buy Lariam tablets online you would need to send us a valid prescription from a UK medical practitioner.